santosmarco-caribou/ttype/docs/README.md

 // => 'Salmon' | 'Tuna' | 'Trout'
 ```

 `t.enum()` is a `TTypes`-native way to declare a schema with a fixed set of allowable string or numeric values.
-Pass the array of values directly into `z.enum()`.
+Pass the array of values directly into `t.enum()`.
 Alternatively, use `as const` to define your enum values as a tuple of strings.

 ```ts
 const values = ['Salmon', 'Tuna', 'Trout'] as const